redback0/fdf/ERRORS.md

 - If you turn the project past 2 pi, the render doesn't pick the correct rendering method, meaning pixels that are supposed to be at the back, move to the front.
-- When you give an invalid file, the program opens a window with no map.